 Although the University of Arizona may not have a dedicated psychedelic research group, one of the first modern clinical trials investigating the use of psychedelics to treat a mental disorder was conducted at the University.
 In 2006, Dr Francisco Moreno led the first FDA-approved study in 25 years using psychedelics at UA.

 The study examined the use of psilocybin to treat symptoms of obsessive-compulsive disorder (OCD).
 Since then, researchers within the Department of Psychiatry at UA have maintained their interest in the field.
-Dr Moreno, along with Dr Brian Bayze and their research group is continuing to conduct research into this particular area of psychedelic science at UA ever since the 2006 trial.
-At present, there is a trial underway at UA exploring the effects of psilocybin on OCD.
+Dr Moreno, along with Dr Brian Bayze and their research group, is continuing to conduct research into this particular area of psychedelic science at UA ever since the 2006 trial.
+There is a trial underway at UA exploring the effects of psilocybin on OCD.

 In 2021, the ‘Psychedelics and Health Research Initiative’ (PHRI) was launched at UC San Diego.
 The PHRI has developed a research program covering a wide range of aspects of psychedelic science including; pilot studies and clinical trials, collecting fMRI, EEG, and other biometric and cognitive data from study participants.

 The PHRI also aims to develop new clinical, ethical, and legal frameworks for how these treatments can best be integrated into healthcare systems.
 This multidisciplinary research group consists of researchers from the Arthur C. Clarke Centre for Human Imagination, the Centre for Human Frontiers at UC San Diego’s Qualcomm Institute, the Centre for Mindfulness, and the departments of Anaesthesiology and Psychiatry at UC San Diego School of Medicine.

 At present, the team here are recruiting for a trial investigating the potential of using psilocybin to treat phantom limb pain.
 Additionally, researchers at the PHRI are currently looking for volunteers for a study investigating the use of psilocybin to treat treatment-resistant depression.